fieryhenry/tbcml/README.md

   ```

   rust and binutils are needed to build the cryptography package btw, the library
-  is not written in it. cmake is used to build leif. git is not strictly
+  is not written in it. cmake is used to build leif and so is only needed if you
-  necessary but is needed to install the library from source.
+  want scripting capabilities. git is not strictly necessary but is needed to
+  instal the library from source.

   If you want scripting you may have to manually install lief
-  with pip as newer versions of those libraries don't exist on termux for some
+  with pip (`pip install lief`) as newer versions of those libraries don't exist
-  reason.
+  on termux for some reason.
 Lief may take a very long time to compile.

   Also to get lief working you may need to run the following commands: